rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 What about if we provide not a concrete type aa the value of the type parameter?
 What about `List<List>`, for example?
 Well, the Java compiler transforms this type into the more safer `List<List<Object>>`, warning you that you are using `List` in a non generic way.
 And yes, `List<Object>` is an awful concrete type.

 So, it seems that Java type system allows to fill type parameters only with concrete types.
 Fair enough.
 And the Scala programming language?
-Well, Scala introduces a feature that is called **Higher Kinded Types (HKT)**.
+Well, Scala introduces in the game a feature that is called **Higher Kinded Types (HKT)**.
 HKTs allows us to define things like the following.

 {% highlight scala %}
 trait Functor[F[_]] {